HubSpot/hubspot-php/README.md

   'key'      => 'demo',
   'oauth2'   => 'false', // default
 ]);

+// Then you can call a resource
+// When referencing resources, use camelCase

+$hubspot->contactlists
 ```

 You can find more information about API keys [here](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) and about access tokens [here](https://developers.hubspot.com/docs/api/oauth/tokens)